apache/incubator-devlake-website/docs/UserManuals/ConfigUI/AdvancedMode.md

 ### 8. Zentao

 Below is an example for collecting a Zentao workspace.
-Since users can configure multiple Zentao connection, it's required to pass in a `connectionId` for TAPD task to specify which connection to use.
+Since users can configure multiple Zentao connection, it's required to pass in a `connectionId` for Zentao task to specify which connection to use.

 ```
 [